-High energy prices pose significant challenges for Kansas households.
-The burden of higher gas prices is particularly troubling in rural Kansas where we often travel long distances for necessary activities such as work and school.
-Higher energy prices increase the operating costs for many businesses, including our manufacturing industry, truck drivers, farmers, and ranchers.
-Whether you're heating your home in the winter months, irrigating crops, or producing, transporting, or using fertilizer, higher energy prices are detrimental to Kansans.
+High energy prices can pose significant challenges for Kansas households.
+The burden of higher gas prices is particularly troubling in rural Kansas where it is common to travel long distances for work and school.
+Higher energy prices increase the operating costs for many businesses, including our manufacturing industry, truck drivers, farmers and ranchers.
+Whether you're heating your home in the winter months; irrigating crops; or producing, transporting or using fertilizer; higher energy prices are harmful to Kansans.

-For the U.S. to remain competitive in a global market, we must adopt a comprehensive energy policy that allows an ample energy supply that is affordable, reliable, and environmentally responsible.
+For the United States to remain competitive in a global market, we must adopt a comprehensive energy policy that allows an ample energy supply that is affordable, reliable and environmentally responsible.
 As our population demands greater amounts of energy, it is time that Congress makes a strong commitment to develop a long-term energy policy.
-More than 30 percent of our oil is imported from foreign countries.
+Responsible exploration and recovery of our country’s vast natural resources is on the rise.
 While oil provides our country with many economic benefits, it is important that we continue to advance technologies to help reduce our dependence on domestic and foreign sources of oil.

 We must also develop a long-term approach to expanding renewable energy.
 Our current system relies on a piecemeal set of tax incentives that often expire on a yearly basis.
 Businesses, including the energy generation industry, are developed based on long-term investment models.
 Congress needs to develop an integrated approach that will promote regulatory certainty and allow sustained investment in all forms of renewable energy.

 Energy exploration must also be accompanied by energy conservation.
-We must find ways to drive more efficient vehicles and construct energy conserving buildings.
+Today’s new cars and trucks are the most fuel efficient in history, and new construction of energy efficient buildings is on the rise.
 I supported higher fuel efficiency standards for vehicles and initiatives to encourage energy-efficient buildings and appliances in the Energy Independence and Security Act of 2007.
 Congress must continue to look for opportunities to advance practical and cost-effective methods for Kansans to reduce energy use.

 |4/25/11||Kansas Common Sense - Easter Visit to Troops in Afghanistan|